ocean-onion/BDCraft-maybe/clean_docs/tokens.md

 - Build a market stall structure (minimum 3x3 roof, walls with door, bed inside)
 - Place the BD Market Token in an item frame above the door
 - This spawns a BD Dealer and Market Owner in your new market
-- Creates a 49x49 block market area around the token
+- Creates a 98x98 block market area (49 block radius) around the token
+- Donors receive an additional 30 blocks of market area (128x128 total)
-- Makes you the "Market Founder" with full management permissions
+- Makes you the market owner with full management permissions

 #### Special Properties
-- Can only be placed if location is at least 30 blocks from another market
+- Can only be placed if location is at least 50 blocks from another market
 - Single-use item (consumed permanently when placed)
 - Cannot be used in creative mode (prevents market spam)
 - Required for accessing the BD economy system